 People with psoriatic arthritis may have symptoms of both psoriasis and arthritis.
-The condition causes widespread inflammation that impacts many systems in the body from the immune system to the digestive system.
+The condition causes widespread inflammation and can affect the skin, musculoskeletal system, immune system, vision, and more.

-Here, we explore the many effects of PsA on the body, including on a person’s vision, digestion, breathing, and movement.
-We also discuss treatment options for the condition.
+Here, we describe eight effects of PsA, including the effects on vision, digestion, breathing, and movement.
+We also explore the treatment options.

 How does it affect cartilage?